Application for the Washburn Law-Maastricht University Study Abroad Program

 - A statement of which semester the student wishes to be enrolled in the program.

 In the event that a student wishes to withdraw his or her application, a written statement is required indicating the student's desire to withdraw.
-The statement must be submitted to both the Chairperson of the Law Faculty International Legal Studies Committee and Washburn University's International Programs Office.
-Students who find they must withdraw their application are encouraged to do so as soon as possible so that students on the "wait list" can have an opportunity to enroll in the Program.
+The statement must be submitted to both the Director of International Legal Programs and Washburn University's International Programs Office.
+Students who need to withdraw an application are encouraged to do so as soon as possible so that any students on the "wait list" can have an opportunity to enroll.